 Lecturers:

-- MA Aleksandra Parojčić, Institute of Mental Health and Faculty of Organizational Studies “Eduka”
+- Mr Aleksandra Parojčić, Institute of Mental Health and Faculty of Organizational Studies “Eduka”

 - Nemanja Popović, Faculty of Organizational Studies “Eduka”